 Almond Filled Stollen

-Almond Filled Stollen is a traditional German/Austrian bread rich with butter, almond paste, candied fruit and a hint of rum.
+Almond Filled Stollen is a traditional German/Austrian bread rich with butter, almond paste and candied fruit.
+The bread is even better after a few days so it’s the perfect make ahead holiday treat.

 Whew, can you believe it took me almost 30 years to make this bread?
 Well, not the actual loaf you see in the photos, that only took a couple of hours.
 But the recipe for this bread was 30 years in the making.